Alternate Investments is covered in a relatively short reading, so mastering this topic is an efficient way of boosting your exam score.

 Join a Study Program With Excellent Success Rates and Experienced Instructors

 Alternative Investments makes up a relatively small but important portion of the CFA curriculum, so it’s helpful to study with the highest quality study materials on the market.
-Wiley lets you study with experienced instructors (that you can trust) that will guide you along your study journey.
-Plus, Wiley CFA study materials will save you time and stress by helping you target your efforts effectively on all three levels of the CFA exam.
+UWorld lets you study with experienced instructors (that you can trust) that will guide you along your study journey.
+Plus, UWorld CFA study materials will save you time and stress by helping you target your efforts effectively on all three levels of the CFA exam.

 Curious how you’ll do on Level I of the CFA exam?
 Take our free practice exam and find out!